bitcraze/bitcraze-website/src/documentation/wiki/accuracy-loco.md

 ### The reference system

-The reference system is based on the indoor explorer bundle: one Crazyflie with a Loco Positioning Deck and six Loco Positioning Anchors.
+The reference system is based on the indoor explorer bundle: one Crazyflie with a {% poplink loco-positioning-deck %} and six Loco Positioning Anchors.
 See the [[doc:lps:index#reference_set-up|description of the reference system]] for details on the setup.
 All measurements were done in the Two way ranging mode.

 ### The results